maziggy/ppfdChart/README.md

 A custom dashboard card for Home Assistant that shows a bar chart that displays the current ppfd value for grow lights.

+First try writing a custom card.
+I know it's not perfect.
+Any contributions, recommendations and comments are welcome!

 ## Installation

 ### Via HACS